kodexlab/eleve/docs/storage.rst

 Disk Storage (*Leveldb*)
 ========================

-``ELeVE`` provide on-disk storages.
+``ELeVE`` provides on-disk storages.
 They are much slower than the memory ones but not limited by memory size.
-And as everything is stored on-disk, they are persistant, they can be restored without loading.
-On-disk storage internaly use `LevelDB <https://github.com/google/leveldb>`_ to store the model.
+As everything is stored on-disk, they are persistent, and can be restored without loading.
+The on-disk storage internally use `LevelDB <https://github.com/google/leveldb>`_ to store the model.